DIY wedding album vs professional wedding album

 Keep a reasonable number of photos

 This depends on how many pages you want your album to have (as well as the size of the album).
-I find 2 photos per page is the most ideal.
-For example, if you plan to make a 30-page album, you can keep about 60 photos.
-Remember, this is not a comic book that you have to fill every empty space with photos.
-Give your wedding album some aesthetic white spaces.
+I find 2~3 photos per page is the most ideal.
+For example, if you plan to make a 30-page album, you can keep about 60~90 photos.
+For a wedding album, sometimes less is more.
+Give it some white spaces, make room for a pleasant look.

 Placement of photos

-When you flip an album page, there are left page and right page, which I call spread.
+When you flip an album page, there are the left page and the right page, which I call spread.
 Don’t use photos from two categories to put into one spread.
 Only use photos from the same category for one spread.
 How many spreads do you need?
 Well, it depends on how many pages you plan to have.
 If a category has more photos than the other, make one or two extra spreads for that category.

 Consider the flow of the events

 Pay close attention to the sequence of events and how one leads to another.
-For example, a picture or two of the couple getting ready can be followed by them entering their vehicles heading to ceremony venue, or the father-daughter dance was followed by mother-son dance as the sample below.
+For example, a picture or two of the couple getting ready can be followed by them entering their vehicles heading to the ceremony, or the father-daughter dance was followed by mother-son dance as the sample below.
 You can check out the design of our sample album.

 Decide on the album cover and page style

 This depends on what options your lab offers.
 Many labs have an extensive choice that you might find confusing, like fabric vs leather, genuine leather vs faux leather, matte vs glossy page, even crystal vs canvas cover, etc. If you are confused, I suggest go with genuine leather and glossy page.
 They are durable, look great, and have been around for a long time and unlikely to be outdated anytime soon.

 Should I include photos of my family, friends or some other candid shots in my wedding album?